jvkersch/vpsearch/paper.md

 The VPsearch tool is implemented in Python, using Cython for performance-critical sections.
-It outputs similarity search results in the "BLAST-6" tabular format used by BLAST, Diamond, the FASTA tool suite and others, so that VPsearch can be used as a drop-in replacement for any of these tools.
+It outputs similarity search results in the "BLAST-6" tabular format also used by BLAST, Diamond, the FASTA tool suite and others, so that VPsearch can be used as a drop-in replacement for any of these tools.
 VPsearch is able to return the $k$ most similar sequences for a given query, not just the most similar match, and is fully multithreaded.